-If you are using any thorns containing routines written in C++ you also need ported platforms.
+C++ compiler.
+For example, the GNU compiler.
+This is available for most supported platforms.
 Platform specific compilers should also work.
 Note that if a C++ compiler is available, then the main() routine in the flesh is compiled with C++ to allow static class initialisations.